CESP-ExpHer/Harmonize/README.md

   - [Harmonize](#harmonize)

 ## <a id="notes" /> Notes
-The use of external Summary Statistics in genome-wide association study (GWAS) can significantly increase the size and diversity of the sample, increasing the power to detect association analysis.
+The use of external Summary Statistics in genome-wide association studies (GWAS) can significantly increase the size and diversity of the sample, increasing the power to detect association analysis.
 However, due to batch effects, genotyping errors, and the use of different genotyping platforms, the aggregation of multiple GWAS summary statistics can be quite challenging and difficult.
 Recent GWASs typically present the effects of a SNP with respect to alleles in the forward strand.
 However, the forward strands change from time to time as reference panels are updated, and GWASs from a few years ago cannot be guaranteed to use forward strand conventions.
 If these GWAS summary statistics are not carefully quality controlled, the incorrect results might be derived when performing meta-analysis.